 - they are too unwell

 - they have an infectious disease

-- · the Principal is provided with a genuine and acceptable reason
+- the Principal is provided with a genuine and acceptable reason

-Emergency Form
+Emergency Details

 All parents/guardians are required to ensure that the school has a telephone number and email on which they can be contacted.
 Information provided on Enrolment Forms needs to be kept up to date.
 Any changes in telephone numbers, addresses and the person to contact in an emergency, should be recorded.
-Please contact the College Reception to update information, or send an email with the updated contact details to
+Please contact the College Reception to update information, or send an email with the updated contact details to admin@abbc.wa.edu.au

-Please complete the College Emergency Form and return as soon as possible to the College Office.
 Please update your details throughout the year as soon as there are changes to your information.